 Need help getting started?
 Follow these steps to get set up.

-After you've looked at some content, Recall will now remember these for you.
+After you've looked at some content, Atlas will now remember these for you.
 Open it up and try searching for anything you just looked at.
 Search by keyword, date, and content type.
-Each item gives you a quick thumbnail of the content Recall remembered.
+Each item gives you a quick thumbnail of the content Atlas remembered.

 3. Open Any Result